mlbench/mlbench-docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MLBench also supports deployment of dashboard and tasks to a local cluster.
 This uses the KIND technology and can be easily deployed using the CLI.
+This can be used for debugging code or development.
+It could in theory be used for running benchmarks locally (of course with the right hardware), but we do not recommend this use case as it has not been tested.

 Click `here <https://kind.sigs.k8s.io/docs/user/quick-start/#installation>`_ to download and install KIND.